Alternative Uses for Curtain Hardware That Will Rock Your World

 Curtain hardware has many different uses, and we hope that this article has inspired you to try some of them at home.
 Do let us know if you’re using your curtain hardware in exciting and unique ways in the comments below!

-- Tags: acrylic finials acrylic rod alternative uses for curtain hardware brackets canopy bed ceiling brackets curtain rod curtain rods diy awning elbow brackets end caps finials gallery wall hanging herb garden rings room divider s-hooks shower rod swivel brackets utensil rods wall brackets wall hooks
+- Tags: acrylic finials acrylic rod alternative uses for curtain hardware brackets canopy bed ceiling brackets curtain rods design inspiration DIY diy awning elbow brackets end caps finials gallery wall hanging herb garden rings room divider s-hooks shower rod swivel brackets utensil rods wall brackets wall hooks